macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 The “Christmas” email script Mitchell describes would need to be running 24/7 in order to work.
 You could not run it that way from your laptop, because your laptop is sometimes closed and offline.
 You could, however, run it from a desktop computer, a Raspberry Pi, or a cloud server such as Heroku.

+Note that you can also **send text messages** (SMS) with Python; see Sweigart, pages 380-383.
+His chapter 16 is all about sending email and texts.

 ## Tackle hard-to-scrape sites with Selenium and HTTP headers

 Sometimes you have to do more so that a website will allow you to scrape it.
 These **two techniques** are often necessary, together or separately.